 Residents Maintain Autonomy

-This metric measures the percentage of long-term patients who needed increased assistance with activities of daily living over time.
-ADL's include activities such as taking medications and eating.
-Many in the industry argue this is a reasonable measure of a patient's well-being.
+This datapoint measures the percentage of long-term care patients that needed increased assistance with activities of daily living over time.
+ADL's include activities such as dressing and using the bathroom.

 Ability to Keep Residents Mobile

-This tells you the percent of patients who remained mobile levels over time.
-Optimizing mobility can be a good sign for residents' well-being.
+This indicates the percent of residents who were able to retain mobility over time.
+Retaining mobility is often a good sign for residents' well-being.

 Short-term Care: Rehospitalizations

-In Heritage Care Center, 18.85 Percentage of Residents Rehospitalized
+In Heritage Care Center, 24.38% of Residents Rehospitalized

 Short-term Care: Facilitates Functional Improvement

-This datapoint measures the percentage of short-term residents who saw functional improvements, such as enhanced ability to perform activities of daily living.
-Some experts believe that this is a reasonable measure of a nursing home's rehabilitation services.
+This indicates the percent of short-term stay patients who saw functional improvements, such as enhanced ability to perform activities of daily living.
+High levels of performance with ADL's often correlates with higher quality rehabilitation.